 \subsection{Grad-CAM Revisited}

-Gradient-weighted Class Activation Mapping (Grad-CAM)~\cite{gradcam} is a widely used technique for visualizing class-specific discriminative regions in CNNs.
-Grad-CAM computes a heatmap by computing the gradient of the target class score with respect to the feature maps in the final convolutional layer, and then uses these gradients to weight the importance of each feature map.
-Specifically, for a given class $c$, the importance weight for the $k^{th}$ filter is defined as:
+Gradient-weighted Class Activation Mapping (Grad-CAM)~\cite{gradcam} visualizes class-specific discriminative regions in CNNs by computing gradients of the target class score with respect to feature maps in, typically, the final convolutional layer.
+For class $c$, the importance weight for the $k$-th filter is